Collaboration Across the Arctic Ocean 北極海がつなぐ協力

 - United Nations University, Tokyo, Japan 2026 年6月1日 14時 国連大学「ウ・タント国際会議場」((日本、東京)

-During the seminar, the Norwegian Polar Institute and Japan’s National Institute of Polar Research (NIPR) will sign a cooperation agreement, formalising decades of collaboration in the Arctic and Antarctica.
+During the seminar, the Norwegian Polar Institute and Japan’s National Institute of Polar Research (NIPR) signed a memorandum of understanding, formalising decades of collaboration in the Arctic and Antarctica.
 The partnership includes joint research in Ny‑Ålesund and cooperation in the international RINGS project, led by the Norwegian Polar Institute.

 – The agreement strengthens our long-standing collaboration and provides a strong foundation for future polar research, says Camilla Brekke, Director of the Norwegian Polar Institute.